-Here’s the wrap up for all of the movies, TV, music and other movie I consumed in August that I thought was worth sharing.
+Here’s the wrap up for all of the movies, TV, music and other media I consumed in August that I thought was worth sharing.

 Once Upon A Time in Hollywood – This is the first Tarantino movie I saw in the theaters since probably Jackie Brown.
 I just wasn’t much of a QT fan after that.
 This movie was no different.
 The story was all over the place – which is typical for a QT movie, but this was just hard for me to follow.
 They’d either stay with a character for too long or not long enough.
 I don’t understand the point of Margot Robbie as Sharon Tate in this movie as she really doesn’t do anything in the movie that needs her to be there.